The elliptic maximal function: Local smoothing estimates

 \subsection{3-parameter case: Proof of Proposition \ref{main u3}}

-As before, we only consider the estimate for given by \eqref{udef1}.
-That for $\mathcal{U}^{\theta}_{-,k}$ can be obtained in the same manner.
-We use the decoupling inequality in Theorem \ref{var decoupling} to obtain estimates for $ \mathcal U^\theta_k$.
+As before, we only consider the estimates for given by \eqref{udef1}.
+Those for $\mathcal{U}^{\theta}_{-,k}$ can be obtained in the same manner.
+We use the decoupling inequality in Theorem \ref{var decoupling}.
 We start with the next lemma.

 \begin{lem} Let $p\geq 20$ and $0\leq k\leq j$, and set $z=(x,t,s,\theta)$.
 Suppose $\supp \widehat f\subset \mathbb A_j$.
 Then, for any $\epsilon>0$ and $M>0$, we have